Cast and spoilers Silent Witness 2020 from the brand new series | TV - The Media Times

 You can watch episodes for free online and catch up (for UK viewers) via the BBC iPlayer here.

-Other episodes of the series will see the battle of the Lyell Center to uncover the truth behind a body in the concrete pillar of a parking lot and face scientific research that has gone wrong.
+Other episodes of the series will see the battle of the Lyell Center to uncover the truth behind a private plane crash and deal with scientific research that went wrong.

 Share on Twitter Share on Facebook